elenirotsides/Trivia-Bot/README.md

 -   `!play mc help` Will list out all the different Multiple Choice game modes Trivia Bot can provide, and details about each.

 _In the future, we plan on making more commands that respond to customizable game requests, like allowing the user to select how many questions they want, which category, which difficulty, and the time limit per question._

-## Add to your server

-Click [here](https://discord.com/api/oauth2/authorize?client_id=831974682709721099&permissions=161856&scope=bot) to add Trivia Bot to your Discord server!

 ## Contributing